txpipe-shop/partnerchain-reference-implementation/docs/tutorial/node_customization.md

 Setting up UTxO logic on top of a Polkadot/Substrate node requires extensive changes to the runtime.
 We will highlight below some of the steps involved.

+> Most diffs shown below are actual diffs obtained by working on top of a clean
+> `polkadot-sdk-minimal-template` repo and applying the changes indicated, *with the provision of
+> running `cargo fmt` in advance*.
+The same goes for sources gathered from the PC SDK.

 Recall that we took the approach of replacing `polkadot-sdk` by several smaller packages.
 This implies that some imports have to replaced by the corresponding replacements.
 For instance, at `build.rs` we have the following replacement: